spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Generator.md

 ## Support

-Currently following scenarios are support with the generator:
+Currently the following scenarios are supported by the generator:

 | OData Version  | List Report  | Object Page  |  Freestyle | Flexible Programming Model |